-Under current law, Stafford Loans will revert to a fixed annual interest rate of 6.8% on July 1, 2006.
+Under current law, Stafford Loans with a first disbursement on or after July 1, 2006 will revert to a fixed annual interest rate of 6.8%.

 Interest Subsidy Payments.
 The Department of Education is responsible for paying interest on Subsidized Stafford Loans: